cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 - `df` is the distance function as a symbol, e.g. `e2dist` `edist`
 - `kmax` is the maximum number of clusters

-returns distortion scores for each set of clusters produced by k-means, with different values of k up to `kmax`
+returns distortion scores for each set of clusters produced by k-means, with increasing values of k up to `kmax`.

 ```q
 q)show d:2 10#20?10.